Starting To Falter

 (Read Part 2 Here)

-So, you have your journal, you’ve got to know yourself, your strengths and weakneses, and hopefully realise that it is YOU who is in control.
+So you now have your journal.
+You’ve got to know yourself; your strengths and weaknesses, and hopefully realise that it is YOU who is in control.

 You are now well on your way to knowing how to think positive.